Take a Closer Look

 Whether you consider yourself technically adept or not, you will be comfortable studying radiologic technology.
 That's because the field is part science, part art.
 During your educational program, you will study subjects such as anatomy, biology, radiation safety and physics.
 You'll learn to use computers to acquire and manipulate images.
 And you'll work with some of the most technologically advanced equipment in the medical field.

 What makes a career in radiologic technology worth a closer look?
-First, as a radiologic technologist, you'll be on the cutting edge of scientific progress, working with the latest advances in medical care.
+First, you'll be on the cutting edge of scientific progress, working with the latest advances in medical care.
 You'll also be a member of a growing profession, as the number of medical imaging examinations performed in the United States increases every year.
 Opportunities to advance within the field are expanding as well, with the introduction of the radiologist assistant career path.

 A career in radiologic technology offers a promising future, job stability and a good salary.
 As technology advances and the American population ages, the demand for radiologic exams and procedures has grown.
 The country needs qualified professionals to provide medical imaging and radiation therapy.